 A public presentation of the completed projects (exhibition, concert, reading, performance, etc.) is intended.

-During their stay, the artistic ShUM fellows will also be expected to allow interested visitors an insight into their work and concepts in a suitable form, e.g., in workshop discussions.
-Young people and schools will also be invited, and an exchange of ideas with local artists and cultural institutions is also desirable.
+During their stay, the artistic ShUM fellows are expected to allow interested visitors an insight into their work and concepts in a suitable form, e.g., in workshops or public discussions.
+Young people and schools will also be invited, and an exchange of ideas with local artists and cultural institutions is desirable.

-Events linked to the fellowship are organized in collaboration with the curator and artistic director of the residency program.
+Events linked to the fellowship are organized in collaboration with the curator of the residency programme and the administration of the cities.

 ARTISTIC AREAS